Heres our guide on the best activities on Waiheke

 1. Visit award winning Vineyards

 A visit to Waiheke island is never complete without a stop at one of its world famous wineries.
 There’s something rather therapeutic about sitting back and looking out over a field of vines with a full glass in hand!
 You can book a guided wine tour or plan your tasting tour solo.
 Either way it’s bound to be a memorable (or forgetful) afternoon.
 First head to Cable Bay.
 This vineyard has stunning views facing back towards Auckland, to help you truly appreciate the distance between you and busy city.
 Here you can enjoy some award winning wine or some olive oil tastings for a more unique Waiheke experience.
 Then head over to Mudbrick vineyard and restaurant.
 This vineyard is a popular choice for wedding venues and wine tastings alike due to its wonderful garden filled with sculpted hedges, fresh herbs and fragrant flowers.
 What better environment to sip the day away?
 Finally stop off at Man O’ War vineyard.
 This is the only Waiheke vineyard that is found right on the beach.
-Our favourite choice on the menu is the generous-sized platters, perfect for nibbling on throughout an afternoon!
+Our favourite choice on the menu are the generously sized platters, perfect for nibbling on throughout an afternoon!

 2. Fly through the forest by zip line

 Ecozip Adventures offers state-of-the-art flying-fox zip-lines set among a beautiful forested backdrop.
 This activity is perfect for nature lovers and adventure seekers of all ages.
 Starting with a Waiheke highlights tour, you’ll head into the native forest where you’ll ride a range of giant ziplines, before cooling off under the canopy of a fascinating regenerating rainforest.
-While you glide through the canopy you can rest assured your this rainforest is in good hands, for conservation is central to this business.
+While you glide through the canopy you can rest assured the rainforest is in good hands, conservation is central to this business!
 EcoZip passionately preserves and protects this area and guides here will share stories about its history, from the history of the Maori people to the European settlement.

 3. Tour the island by Segway